bob134552/LeagueLore/README.md

 # UX

-To make a responsive website that starter League of Legends players can use to view information on champions within the game.
+To make a responsive website that novice and returning League of Legends players can use to view information on champions within the game.

 Balsamiq was used to create the following wireframe: